Payouts API

 Webhook flow.

-- The Payouts API sends a webhook with the payout status.
+- The Payouts API sends a webhook with the payout status or with the bank account verification result.

 Webhook configuration